633 FW 1

 1.20 May the Service co-sponsor or participate in Friends off-site events?
 Yes, the Service may co-sponsor and participate in Friends-sponsored events that are not on Service-managed property if:

-A. The event is in direct support of the refuge, group of refuges, or Service program(s) that are the subject of the underlying Friends agreement;
+A. The event is in direct support of the Service site (or sites) or Service program(s) that are the subject of the underlying Friends agreement;

 B. The event does not include lobbying activities;

-C. The Service and the Friends organization ensure that there is not any express or implied involvement or endorsement of the Service in any solicitation of donations and games of chance activities at the event, and that the event activities do not imply the Service’s endorsement of a particular commercial business, brand, product, service, or enterprise; and
+C. The Service and the Friends organization ensure that there is not any express or implied involvement or endorsement of the Service in any solicitation of donations and games of chance activities at the event, and that the event activities do not expressly state or otherwise imply the Service’s endorsement of a particular commercial business, brand, product, service, or enterprise; and

 D. The Service has ensured that the Friends hold appropriate liability insurance, as determined by a qualified professional, and the Service is held harmless for any liability associated with the off-site event.

-For more information about this policy, contact the Division of Visitor Services and Communication.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this policy, contact the Division of Visitor Services and Communications.
+For more information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB), Division of Policy, Economics, Risk Management, and Analytics.